What Are Some Aspects Of Master Morality?

 Eventually, however, there was a "slave revolt" in this ancient society.
 It was a moral rather than a physical revolt.
 What did this look like?
 Essentially, the enslaved people changed their thinking and decided that their captivity was a free choice and a good thing.
 This thought process may have allowed them to carry on through their struggles with more strength and clarified that the masters were evil.

 The theory states that since the enslaved people chose to be meek, kind, and cooperative, the masters decided to be wealthy, powerful, and overbearing.
-This choice makes the enslaved people "good" in the eyes of the theory because they represent the opposite of the masters, which are evil.
+This choice makes the enslaved people "good" in the eyes of the theory because they represent the opposite of the masters, who are evil.

 iStock/SDI Productions